xjunko/Yuzumi/README.md

 * score system works
-* havent try the pp system yet but it _should_ work
+* pp system works
+* now i need to add password encryption and that should be it.